apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. parsed-literal::

-   # yum -y install nfs-utils
+   # dnf -y install nfs-utils

 We now need to configure NFS to serve up two different shares.
 This is handled in the /etc/exports file.
 You should ensure that it has the following content: